 The research team led by Professors Matti Latva-aho and Ari Pouttu will contribute to the BCDC Energy project by designing the most suitable technological solution that allows groups of consumers to join the market.
 The challenge is to build a reliable power system combining large-scale renewable sources and a large number of small-scale distributed generation contributers.

-Latva-aho’s and Pouttu’s team consists of post doctoral researchers Pedro Nardelli and Hirley Alves, doctoral students Samad Ali, Florian Kühnlenz, Iran Ramezanipour, Mauricio de Castro Tomé and project researcher Sanna Tuomela.
+Latva-aho’s and Pouttu’s team consists of assistant professors Hirley Alves and Pedro Nardelli, doctoral students Samad Ali, Hamid Malik, Iran Ramezanipour, Mauricio de Castro Tomé and project researcher Sanna Tuomela.
 Florian Kühnlenz participated in Digital team’s research until the defending of his dissertation on analyzing flexible demand in smart grids (2019).
 The team is part of the Centre for Wireless Communications, CWC, University of Oulu.

 In the picture: Hirley Alves, Florian Kühnlenz and Mauricio de Castro Tomé.
 Photo: Kati Leinonen.